Research and Practice

 Critical Thinking In The Age Of AI and Fake News

 Critical thinking is also an essential skill to be taught, as it is a skill that will help shield future generations.
-The rise of automated and artificial intelligence systems within the workplace will radically change the face of the work world.
+The rise of automated and artificial intelligence systems within the workplace will radically change the face of the work world as Aoun (2017) believes 'critical thinking and system thinking are crucial for human employees of the future it is imperative that we instill them through the education system of the present'.

 The trend in the business world is to replace occupations with a technology solution.
-The Industrial Revolution of the past is an example of this trend, exemplified in Henry Ford’s ever-evolving assembly line.
-In order to buffer against this new revolution in the workforce, critical thinking and related skills must be taught and reinforced in schools.
-In order to prepare students for different roles in the workforce.
+The Industrial Revolution of the past is an example of this trend, exemplified in Henry Ford’s ever-evolving assembly line, Oschinski and Wyonch, (2017 p.1) believe that:

 Occupations high in abstract, complex-decision-making skills with a strong focus on creativity, critical thinking and interpersonal social skills have a relatively low risk of being automated.
 An increase in demand for these skills is likely over the near and medium term.
-Oschinski and Wyonch, 2017.
+As the rate of technological progress increases and digitization permeates different occupations and industries, technical job-specific skills might become obsolete relatively quickly.
+This indicates a need to increase opportunities for continuous education and lifelong learning.

 Is critical creative thinking a boon for future generations, most likely.
 Is it something that should have always been taught in schools and encouraged at home, yes.
 Future implications and debates about definitions aside, critical creative thinking challenges people to think.
 To not take things at face value, to question authority and to become a more enlightened human being.
 I would say that this notion is at the heart of many of our religious and philosophical movements and one of our greatest political inventions, democracy.
 So in this age of sound bites and fake news what better skill to nurture.